-Preferred Share Amendment (page [ ])
+Preferred Share Amendments (page 54)

-At the M&T special meeting, M&T shareholders will be asked to approve the Preferred Share Amendment proposal, which involves a proposal to amend the terms of M&T's outstanding Series A Preferred Shares and Series C Preferred Shares.
-These amendments are being undertaken in connection with the U.S. Treasury's previously announced offering of these preferred shares for sale to the public and the completion of M&T's exit from the U.S. Treasury's TARP program which the U.S. Treasury completed on August 21, 2012.
-Approval of the Preferred Share Amendment proposal is not a condition to completion of the merger.
+At the M&T special meeting, M&T shareholders will be asked to approve each of the Series A Preferred Share Amendment proposal, which involves a proposal to amend the terms of M&T's outstanding Series A Preferred Shares, and the Series C Preferred Share Amendment proposal, which involves a proposal to amend the terms of M&T's outstanding Series C Preferred Shares.
+Each of these amendments is being undertaken in connection with the U.S. Treasury's previously announced offering of these preferred shares for sale to the public and the completion of M&T's exit from the U.S. Treasury's TARP program which the U.S. Treasury completed on August 21, 2012.
+Neither the approval of the Series A Preferred Share Amendment proposal nor the approval of the Series C Preferred Share Amendment proposal is a condition to completion of the merger.
 Only approval of the Stock Issuance proposal is required to complete the merger.
-Similarly, the Preferred Share Amendment proposal is not conditioned on the approval of the Stock Issuance proposal.
+Similarly, neither the Series A Preferred Share Amendment proposal is conditioned on the approval of the Stock Issuance proposal.

-The Parties (page [ ])
+The Parties (page 57)